lx865712528/EMNLP2018-JMEE/README.md

 But we offer a piece of data sample in `ace-05-splits/sample.json`, the format should be followed.

-THE CODE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
+THE CODE IS A BASIC PRELIMINARY VERSION AND IS LIKE "AS IS", WITHOUT WARRANTY OF ANY KIND.

 ### Cite
 Please cite our EMNLP 2018 paper: